Woman sought after car set on fire in Brooklyn

 BEDFORD-STUYVESANT, Brooklyn (WABC) --Police say they are searching for a woman they believe is behind an arson attack in Brooklyn.

-Investigators believe the woman intentionally set a car on fire in Bedford-Stuyvesant on Saturday.
+Investigators say the woman intentionally set a car on fire in Bedford-Stuyvesant on Saturday.

 The woman got away on foot.